GhostBogey/YOLO_Object_Detection/README.md

 Since I do not know howto train my own model, I was stuckusing the limited amount YOLO already knew.
 And in my case was very bad since milkand eggs were not in its database.
 I was stuck with an egg that was 54% a toilet.

-I have not picked up the projet since March, and am now enrolled in a AI and Data Science course, trying to learn how to train my very own datafor this project.
+I have not picked up the projet since March, and am now enrolled in a AI and Data Science course, trying to learn how to train my very own dataset for this project.